 Birkeland in Bhutan as Bertha Bolette Boyd (Character #V)

-When shooting, Birkeland usually travels with her mother.
-“She,” Birkeland tells me, “raised me to love the mountains and is a visual artist herself.”
+When shooting, Birkeland usually travels with her mother who, Birkeland tells me, “raised me to love the mountains and is a visual artist herself.”
 She runs an artist space called Bergen Kjøtt, an old meat factory in Bergen, holding studios for more than three hundred artists and musicians, as well as a gallery and an exhibition/concert hall.
-“At home,” Berkeland tells me, “I’m quite often her assistant.”
-Her partner, Angus, is also, she says, “an important co-worker; sometimes assisting as photographer and at other times as a writer.”
+“At home,” Berkeland explains, “I’m quite often her assistant.”
+Her partner, Angus, is also an important co-worker; sometimes assisting as photographer and at other times as a writer.

-TONJE BØE BIRKELAND is a Norwegian photographer.
-Her series The Characters is frequently on display around the world and the accompanying monograph is available to view online at http://www.tonjebirkeland.com.
+TONJE BØE BIRKELAND’s photographic series The Characters is on display around the world.
+The accompanying monograph is available to view online at http://www.tonjebirkeland.com.